Does a Wellness Check Go on Your Record? Welfare Check?

 It is possible to refuse a wellness check; however, if law enforcement believes there is an imminent danger to someone in the home, police are authorized to enter without a search warrant to make sure someone is safe and unharmed.

-Are Wellness Checks Public Record?
+Are Wellness Checks Part of the Public Record?

 Since wellness checks typically involve medical or mental health matters, they are confidential and are not considered public record.
 Involuntary commitments or other treatments that arise out of the wellness check are protected by HIPPA laws regarding sensitive medical records.